gobstonescourses/courseDemo/Projects/1.First steps/1.The teacher, the farmer, and the gobstones/description.md

-#Proyect 1.
+# Project 1.
 The teacher, the farmer, and the stones

 Execute the program, and observe how the farmer plants the tomatoes and then he harvests them.